bluelhf/Valkea/README.md

      pitch: -90
    ```
 3. Save the file.
 4. Run the `/spawn` command to go to the spawn point.
+No reloads necessary!